 - 1 SECTION 1.
-Section 2248.9 is added to the Business and 2 Professions Code, to read: - 3 2248.9. (a) On or before July 1, 2020, the Medical Board of - 4 California, in coordination with the American College of - 5 Obstetricians and Gynecologists, shall develop an informational - 6 pamphlet for patients undergoing gynecological examinations that - 7 includes, but is not limited to, all of the following: - 8 (1) What a pelvic exam is and how it is properly performed. - 9 (1) - 10 (2) What a Pap smear is and how it is properly performed. - 11 (2) - (3) The recommended age for a patient receiving a pelvic exam or Pap smear and how often a pelvic exam or Pap smear should - 14 be performed. - 15 (3) - 16 (4) Privacy expectations, including that privacy should be 17 provided for the patient both when undressing and dressing and 18 that a gown should be worn during the entire examination. - 19 (4) Appropriate questions that a practitioner may ask during the 20 examination. - 21 (5) An explanation of what a speculum is and how it should be 22 properly used during an examination.
+Section 2248.9 is added to the Business and 2 Professions Code, to read: - 3 2248.9. (a) On or before July 1, 2020, the Medical Board of - 4 California, in coordination with the American College of - 5 Obstetricians and Gynecologists, the California Medical - Association, and the California Academy of Family Physicians - 7 shall develop an informational pamphlet for patients undergoing - 8 gynecological pelvic examinations that includes, but is not limited to, all of the following: - 10 (1) What a pelvic exam is and how it is properly performed. - 11 (2) What a Pap smear is and how it is properly performed.
+If applicable, a description of other relevant exams. - 13 (3) The recommended age for a patient receiving a pelvic exam 14 or Pap smear and how often a pelvic exam or Pap smear should 15 be performed. - 16 (4)

+(3) Privacy expectations, including that privacy should be provided for the patient both when undressing and dressing and that a gown or a drape should be-worn during the entire examination. provided.